Vail Signature Events: 8 Fun Ways to Celebrate Culture in Colorado

 A favorite among Vail signature events, this festival offers three days of family-friendly fun and ski-loving culture.
-Top things to do at Spring Back to Vail include world pond-skimming championships, free concerts, on-mountain luau, apres parties and more.
+Top things to do at Spring Back to Vail include world pond-skimming championships, free concerts, on-mountain luau and apres parties.
 Those who want to experience spring skiing mixed with local adventure can’t miss this event.

 Taste of Vail

-Find over 30 chefs and restaurants in Vail paired with owners and winemakers from all 50 states.
-Restaurants serve everything from barbecue to French cuisine, while wine lovers can sample flavors all over the world.
+Find over 30 chefs and restaurants in Vail paired with business owners and winemakers from all 50 states.
+Restaurants serve everything from barbecue to French cuisine, while wine lovers sample flavors all over the world.
 Individual tickets are available as well as access to other food festivals in Vail.
 Read about the best restaurants in Vail.

 Vail American Days

-Celebrate America’s Independence at Vail American Days™, a summer tradition.
-The event features a July Fourth parade in the morning with over 60 participants, and winds its way through local villages and streets.
-At night, visitors enjoy a vibrant fireworks show suited for all ages.
+Celebrate America’s Independence at Vail American Days™.
+This summer tradition features a July Fourth parade in the morning with over 60 participants, and winds its way through local villages and streets.
+At night, visitors enjoy a vibrant fireworks show for all ages.

 In addition to the July Fourth celebration, Vail American Days runs for five days.
 Other fun things to do include lacrosse competitions, yoga classes, Vail Family Fun Fest, live music and opportunities to shop local vendors.
-The parade and fireworks show are free and open to the public, and visitors can also buy tickets to see special concerts by Bravo!
+The parade and fireworks show are free and open to the public.
+However, visitors can also buy tickets to see special concerts by Bravo!
 Vail symphony orchestra.

 Music lovers can’t get enough of Bravo!
-Vail Music Festival, which runs from late-June to early August.
+Vail Music Festival, which runs from late June to early August.
 The event brings together four orchestras from London, Dallas, Philadelphia and New York.
-In addition to these concerts, attendees can also see musicians in classical, jazz and pop.
+In addition to these concerts, attendees also see musicians in classical, jazz and pop.

-Guests can purchase tickets for the orchestra concerts, or attend small ensembles and concerts for kids in Vail.
+Guests purchase tickets for orchestra concerts, or attend small ensembles and concerts for children in Vail.
 For example, the free family concerts aim to engage young ones while entertaining them with a petting zoo, instruments to play and special shows.

 Vail Jazz Festival